bioelectronics-mit/bioelectronics-website-content/content/post/2024-02-06-Atharva-defense/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Congratulations to Indie on a successful thesis defense, "Probing the depths of unconsciousness with multifunctional neurotechnology", at the MGH Ether Dome!!!
+Congratulations to Atharva on a successful thesis defense!!!